What is Gallbladder Removal Surgery?

 Choledocholithiasis or Common Bile Duct Stone

 This can block the passage of bile and can very well lead to surgical jaundice.
-Then the bile flow is obstructed completely and can cause infection.
+This can obstruct the bile flow completely and can cause infection.
 Once the stone descends down, a simple treatment becomes complicated requiring more than 2 procedures.
 This can cause an emergency situation with a high mortality rate.

 Gallstones causing Pancreatitis